viet34tqc/notebook/react-test.md

 ### Async rendering component

 This is the component that use asynchronous code (fetch) to render.
-If we want to query any element of this component, we need to use `findBy` and `async/await`.
-Otherwise, there might be an error like this: `When testing, code that causes React state updates should be wrapped into act(...):`
+Normall, we call an API, then update the state.
+When the state update, the component re-renders.

-The reason is the test finishes by the time the component is done with first rendering and it doesn't aware of this re-render
+So, we need to wait for the API to run and the component to re-render before doing other test.
+The reason is that the test will have finished by the time the component is done with first rendering and it doesn't aware of this re-render

+To query any elements in this component, we need to use `findBy` and `async/await` or `waitFor`.
+Otherwise, there might be an error like this:

-`Can't perform a React state update on an unmounted component.`: This is because we are testing something that make the component re-render after the component render.
-In this case, we need to use `waitFor`
+`When testing, code that causes React state updates should be wrapped into act(...):` `Can't perform a React state update on an unmounted component.`